If you have arrived at this page, you are considering a premium online grammar checker and looking for an honest Grammarly review.

-My Grammarly review for short-form online writing
+Grammarly review for short-form writing

 But I use it mostly with Safari and Chrome for my WordPress sites.
 It works seamlessly with the WordPress editor and feels like it is a native plugin.

 But when I finish the first draft, I turn it back on.
 Then I conduct a full and comprehensive check.
 There are two modes you can use with the premium version.

-Clicking on the yellow advanced button opens the full editor in an overlay pane.
-Then I can scroll through the suggestions and accept, correct or ignore each issue.
+Clicking on the advanced yellow button opens the full editor in an overlay pane.
+Then I can scroll through the suggestions and accept, correct, or ignore each issue.

 Where it also comes in very useful for me is when I post comments on newspapers or blogs.
 These are posts that I always want to ensure are error-free.

-One small grammar error and I’m history!
+One small grammar error, and I’m history!

 With it activated, any small error is picked up by the spell checker, and I can correct it with one click.

-Also, the spelling check can find contextual spelling errors such as “its and it’s” and “then & than”.
+Also, the spelling check can find contextual spelling errors such as “its, and it’s” and “then & than.”
 It also highlights the overuse of the passive.

-My Grammarly review for long-form writing
+Grammarly review for long-form writing

 I don’t like distractions when I am writing a novel in word processors like Microsoft Word.
 So I always turn off the auto spelling and grammar check.
 All those red and green underlines are annoying.